 Water – The second most important thing to pack for your pet (and yourself) is water.
 We always have a few refillable, BPA-free water bottles in the car.
 If you get held up for any reason – especially on a hot day – not having enough water can be dangerous.
 So be sure to fill the bottles every time you leave.

 Travel Bowl – Schlepping that water around isn’t going to do your pup much good if you don’t have a bowl for him!
 Collapsible bowls are a great choice for the car, because they tuck away neatly for storage.

 First Aid Kit – Accidents happen, and a well-stocked first aid kit will come in handy should you or your pooch suffer a minor injury.

-Food and Treats: Miss a meal and you could have a very unhappy pup on your hands!
+Food and Treats: Miss a meal and you’ll have a very unhappy pet on your hands!
 Dehydrated pet food, like The Honest Kitchen, is especially convenient because it takes up little space and, when mixed with water, helps your pet stay hydrated.
 And don’t forget to pack plenty of treats for rewarding for good road trip behavior!

 Vaccination Records – Proof of vaccination is required by some dog parks, groomers, and doggy day care facilities.
 Keep a copy of this record in your go-bag, and you’ll never be caught without it.